 Runtime Environment:

 This OWASP SAMM implementation is targeted for a Microsoft stack consisting of IIS and SQL Server.
-As supported version of Windows Server and SQL Server is recommended.
+A supported version of Windows Server and SQL Server is recommended.
 The application may work on older versions.

 The site relies on Windows Integrated Authentication, so this should be turned on.
 There is an option to gather additional user data by utilizing LDAP to get data from Active Directory.
 See the configuration section for more information.